/gsd cleanup

 What It Does

 Section titled “What It Does”/gsd cleanup is a housekeeping command that removes accumulated git debris from a GSD project.
-It covers four categories of stale artifacts: merged GSD branches, old execution snapshot refs, merged worktrees, and orphaned project-state directories in ~/.gsd/projects/.
+It covers two categories of stale artifacts: merged GSD branches and old execution snapshot refs.

-Running /gsd cleanup with no arguments handles the two most common cases at once — merged branches and old snapshots.
+Running /gsd cleanup with no arguments handles both cases at once.
 Each category can also be targeted individually with a subcommand.

 The command reports what it removed (or why it skipped), then exits.
-There’s no dry-run confirmation step for branches and snapshots — cleanup is low-risk because it only removes artifacts that are already merged or are old copies of data that’s been superseded.
+There is no dry-run confirmation step — cleanup is low-risk because it only removes branches that are already merged into main and snapshot refs that have been superseded by newer ones.

 |---|---|